The Trial of Amalrik and Ubozhko, Nov 1970 (17.1)

 “I have no requests to make of the court.”

-The court sentenced A. Amalrik to three years of hard-regime [usilennogo rezhima] corrective-labour camps, and L. Ubozhko to three years of ordinary-regime camps.
+The court sentenced Amalrik to three years in hard-regime [usilyonnyi rezhim] corrective-labour camps, and Ubozhko to three years in ordinary-regime camps.